sreedevisatheesh/SaveTheChild/README.md

 # SaveTheChild
 A website to sponsor a child's education.

+Since this is not a static website, we couldn’t host it on to the internet through github.
+We are attaching the files which has to be downloaded after which the following steps are to be followed to host it locally.

 Step-1: Extract/unzip the file

 Step-2: Go inside the project folder, open cmd and type the following commands to Django Framework and run the webserver: